d2l-ai/d2l-en/chapter_preliminaries/reduction-norm.md

 # Reduction, Multiplication, and Norms
 :label:`sec_reduction-norm`

-Now that you can store and manipulate data, let us briefly review the subset of basic linear algebra that you will need to understand and implement most of models covered in this book.
-Below, we introduce the basic concepts, expressing each both through mathematical notation and the corresponding implementation in code.
-If you are already confident in your basic linear algebra, feel free to skim or skip this section.
+We have introduced scalars, vectors, matrices, and tensors in :numref:`sec_scalar-tensor`.
+Without operations on such basic mathematical objects in linear algebra, we cannot design any meaningful procedure for deep learning.
+Specifically, as we will see in subsequent chapters, reduction, multiplication, and norms are arguably among the most commonly used operations.
+In this section, we start off by reviewing and summarizing basic properties of tensor arithmetic, then illustrate those operations.

 ## Basic Properties of Tensor Arithmetic

-Scalars, vectors, matrices, and tensors of any order have some nice properties that often come in handy.
+Scalars, vectors, matrices, and tensors of an arbitrary number of axes have some nice properties that often come in handy.
 For example, you might have noticed from the definition of an elementwise operation